cloudant/java-cloudant/MIGRATION.md

 ### POJO usage in the new library

-The new library is using models instead of POJOs, but it is still possible to migrate your code with the new library.
+Since the new library supports models, this guide will provide you three ways to migrated your POJOs from `java-cloudant`.

-Suppose that you have the following POJO and a simple read and write implementation with the `com.cloudant:cloudant-client` library you have three possibilities for the migration.
+Let's start with a simple POJO:

 ```java
 public class POJO {